Whatsapp Icon

 Home Remedies for Vulvar Cancer Support

 While vulvar cancer requires medical treatment, some home remedies can help manage symptoms and improve overall well-being during this challenging time.
-These should not replace conventional treatment but can be used alongside to provide comfort and support.
+These should not replace conventional treatment but can be used to provide comfort and support.
 Here are a few home remedies that may be beneficial:

 • Aloe Vera: Known for its soothing properties, aloe vera can help relieve skin irritation and discomfort in the vulvar area.
 Applying pure aloe vera gel to the affected skin can provide a cooling sensation and promote healing.